 Definition of Araucanian in English:

-1A member of a group of American Indian peoples of Chile and adjacent parts of Argentina, including the Mapuche.
+1A member of a group of South American Indian peoples of Chile and adjacent parts of Argentina, of which the only people that has a surviving cultural identity is the Mapuche.

 - There are still a few Mapuche reservations in Argentina, particularly on the shores of Lake Rucachoroi and Lake Quillén.
 However, most Mapuche Araucanians today continue to live in Chile.